avohs24/Random-Acts-of-Kindness/README.md

 - Keys have been hidden, so enter your own API keys (available on their sites)

 ## Unsolved Problems
-- The code could be audited to meet 508 accessibility standards.
+- The code could be audited to meet 508 accessibility standards

 ## Future Plans
 - Payment could be implemented using Stripe, but only if we were to secure 503(c)(3) status